 As for a little mess up that I did during a talk, of which I wrote a blog post that can be found here.
 In short, during a talk, I was directing, a little mess up happened and after correction, another thing went wrong, maybe due to my panicking.
 But the talk ended and the speaker wasn’t furious with me and taught me an important lesson.
 On a fun note, I believe due to this, folks behind the video stream stack implemented a QnA preset option to reduce the manual input required by the director :D .

 Another memorable incidence was during the DebConf Poetry Night, which I was directing.
 While directing, I felt like I too should recite one.
 The anchor agreed and I recited “Where the mind is without fear” by 1913 Nobel laureate Rabindranath Tagore and quickly went back to direction.
 Feel good experience it was.

 On IRC and backend, it was a learning experience seeing new features and bug squashes in the production stream setup almost daily.
 True hacker nature it felt like.
 Another wonderful thing was I got to know the team behind DebConf India.
 Nice folks who care about free software, community and localization efforts.

 In conclusion, it was a wonderful and learning experience.
 Meet folks who love to contribute to make Debian and FOSS better.
 I’m myself trying to learn Debian packaging and other avenues to contribute to this wonderful community.
-The DebConf20 group photo can be found here and streams are available on Debian video archive.
+The DebConf20 group photo can be found here and streams are available on talk pages on conference website and Debian video archive.
 Talks can also be found on Debian’s peertube instance.

 See you then, until next time. o/